eopeter/osquery-ping/README.md

 # osquery-ping
-An Osquery extension that adds a table called `ping` to the set of Standard Osquery tables.
+An Osquery extension that adds a virtual table called `ping` to the set of Standard Osquery tables.
 It returns the number of milliseconds measured between an ICMP request and the reply from the specified host.